appclacks/documentation/content/getting-started/_index.md

 You need an API token in order to interact with the Appclacks cloud platform:

 - Define two environment variables containing your Appclacks account email and password: `export APPCLACKS_ACCOUNT_EMAIL='<your_account_email'` and `export APPCLACKS_ACCOUNT_PASSWORD='<your_account_password'`.
+- You should now be able to get information about your organization using the `appclacks account organization` command.
 - Create a new API token with the command `appclacks token create`, for example `appclacks token create --name "admin"`.
 You can run `appclacks token create --help` to list all options for this command.
 You can for example configure the allowed API calls for the token and configure a TTL on it.